 Most shrubs are not fussy, but they do require some maintenance to keep their shape and to promote blooms if they are a flowering variety.
 Many plants need pruning at least once a year.
 Spring-flowering shrubs are pruned when the blooms die back.
 Summer-flowering shrubs and those that don't flower are usually pruned in early spring.

 Top 10 Best Shrubs

 - Red Chokeberry (Aronia arbutifolia 'Brilliantissima,' zones 4 through 9): This shrub produces white flowers in the spring and then bright-red foliage and berries in the fall.
-It can grow 6 to 8 feet tall and wide.
+It can grow 6 to 8 feet tall and 3 to 4 feet wide.
 It does not mind boggy soil, and it does well near streams and ponds.

-- Red-Twig Dogwood (Cornus sericea 'Cardinal,' zones 2 through 8): Although it produces white flowers in the spring, it isn't until fall and winter when this shrub comes into its own with bright-red stems.
-It can grow 9 feet tall.
+- Red-Twig Dogwood (Cornus sericea 'Cardinal,' zones 3 through 8): Although it produces white flowers in the spring, it isn't until fall and winter when this shrub comes into its own with bright-red stems.
+It can grow 9 feet tall with a 12-foot spread.
 This is one shrub that does not mind heavy, wet soil.

 - Arrowwood Viburnum (Viburnum dentatum, zones 2 through 8): In spring, viburnum produces tiny, white flowers.
 The foliage turns from green to burgundy in the fall.
-This shrub can reach 10 feet high and is tolerant of drought and hot weather.
+This shrub can reach 10 feet high with an equal spread and is tolerant of drought and hot weather.
 Use it as a specimen plant or grouped together to form a privacy screen.

-- Dwarf Burning Bush (Euonymus alatus 'Compactus,' zones 4 through 9): The bright-red fall color makes this a great accent plant when grouped with evergreen plants.
-It can reach up to 8 feet in height and 10 feet in width and can make a hedge that changes with every season.
+- Dwarf Burning Bush (Euonymus alatus 'Compactus,' zones 4 through 8): The bright-red fall color makes this a great accent plant when grouped with evergreen plants.
+It can reach up to 10 feet in height with an equal spread and can make a hedge that changes with every season.